1916 Tour Dublin

 The best walking tours of any city are the ones where you are completely immersed in the history of the place and you can imagine that time period vividly based on the guide's retelling of it.

-That's what you'll get on a walking tour of Dublin with native Alan Byrne of AB Tours, who has been leading groups of locals and international visitors and getting them acquainted with his hometown.
+That's what you'll get on a walking tour of Dublin with native Alan Byrne of AB Tours, who has been leading groups of locals and international visitors for several years and getting them acquainted with his hometown.

 man talking to people Dublin tour guide